wilsonmar/wilsonmar.github.io/_posts/2018-04-03-microsoft-ai.md

    NOTE: Video Indexer is under Media Services rather than Cognitive Services.

-1. Click the provider to login: AAD account, Personal Microsoft account, Google.
+1. Click the provider to login: AAD (Entra) account, Personal Microsoft account, Google.

    PROTIP: Avoid using Google due to the permissions you're asked to give: